 - 1. Kerio Control monitors only traffic between the local network and the Internet.
 The traffic within the local network is not monitored. - 2.
 Only traffic allowed by traffic rules (see chapter 9) can be viewed.
 If a traffic attempt which should have been denied is detected, the rules are not well defined. - Statistics provide information on users and network traffic for a certain time period.
 Statistics are viewed in the form of charts and tables.
-For details see chapter 22. - Logs are files where information about certain activity is reported (e.g. error or warning reports, debug information etc.).
+For details see chapter 22. - Selected statistics can be sent on regular basis, either as daily, weekly or monthly reports. - Logs are files where information about certain activity is reported (e.g. error or warning reports, debug information etc.).
 Each item is represented by one row starting with a timestamp (date and time of the event).
 Events reported are in English only (they are generated by the Kerio Control Engine).
 For details, refer to chapter 24.